Dr Gareth Perry

 - Identifying the ‘catchment areas’ of early Anglo-Saxon cemeteries through petrological analysis of settlement and cemetery pottery.

-Perry, G.J. (in prep) All Form One and One Form All: the relationship between pre-burial function and the form of early Anglo-Saxon cremation urns.
+- Perry, G.J.
+2014.
+All form one and one form all: the relationship between pre-burial function and the form of early Anglo-Saxon cremation urns.
 In Blinkhorn, P. and Cumberpatch, C. (eds) The Chiming of Crack'd Bells: Current Approaches to Artefacts in Archaeology.
-Oxford: Oxbow
+BAR International Series 2677.
+Oxford: BAR, 39-64.

 Other professional activities